yrjul/phone_number_sorter/README.md

 > --create N numbers.txt

-Create a file with a standard name (phone_numbers_list.txt) containing a list of N phone numbers
+Create a file with a standard name (phone_numbers_list.txt) containing a list of N phone numbers:

 > --create N